Credits and costs

 Your degree application, including receipt of all application materials, must be received by the following deadlines to be considered complete.

-- Fall Deadline: Apply by August 1 to start August 21
+- Summer Deadline: Apply by May 1 to start May 13

 Thank you for your interest in continuing your homeland security education through Penn State World Campus.
 New and prospective students must submit an application for admission when applying to either the master's or a certificate program, along with a nonrefundable application fee.
 If you have any questions throughout the admissions process, please contact an admissions counselor.